 When developing a new trading strategy you are usually confronted with multiple tasks: Design the entry, design the exit and design position sizing and overall risk control.
 This article is about how you can test the edge of your entry signal before thinking about your exit strategy.
-The results of these tests will guide you to the perfect exit for the tested entry signal (entry-exit combination) Continue reading
+The results of these tests will guide you… Continue reading The Edge of an Entry Signal

 A simple algorithm to detect complex chart patterns